 This implant was first designed to be more natural in its appearance.
 However, scientific studies have shown this not to be the case.
 Most patients desiring a natural outcome can achieve this with either round or anatomic implants.

 Certain physicians prefer this implant, although there are significant limitations when it comes to the mobility and feel of the breast.
 Thus, teardrop-shaped implants are only chosen in certain, very specific anatomic situations.

 Round implants also come with a textured surface option.
 This was first designed to reduce the incidence of capsular contracture.

 This is ideal for patients with odd-shaped chests, where there is a tendency for the implant to drift over time.
-The textured surface allows for maintenance of position of the implant overtime.
+The textured surface allows for the maintenance of the position of the implant over time.

 Got more questions about breast implants?
 Let us know in the comments!

 *The content in this blog is developed to spread the awareness towards plastic surgery.
 Our blog is not intended to serve as a replacement for an actual in-office consultation with Dr. Marin.
 As such, the information within this blog reflects the unique cases of our individual patients.